-The Burbank Fire Department requests that property owners join forces to protect lives and structures from potential wildfires through participation in the annual Fire Hazard Reduction Program.
+The Burbank Fire Department requests that property owners join forces to protect lives and structures from potential wildfires through participation in the annual Fire Hazard Reduction Program (Brush Clearance).
 We also ask that you continue to maintain your property in a fire safe condition throughout the year.

 FIRE HAZARD REDUCTION PROGRAM GUIDELINES

 Specific Requirements: Each person who has any ownership or possessory interest in, or control of, a parcel of land shall:

 An additional 100 feet of clearance is also required by the Burbank Fire Department for a total clearance of 200 feet.
 The native brush in this zone shall be reduced by 50 percent.
 Sumac clusters shall be reduced “leopard spot” style and meet the requirements outlined in section (2).

 The brush may be cut, chipped, or chopped to lay flat and may be left on the site to a maximum depth of 6”.

 Clearance must conform to California Fair Plan Standards.

 Because weather, native vegetation, and topography make certain areas prone to wildfires, it is important to be aware of what conditions you live in so you can take steps to protect yourself.